 Saarc countries set to script new action plan on migration

-The South Asian Association for Regional Cooperation (Saarc), whose member countries remain major sources of origin of migrant workers, is scheduled to develop a new Plan of Action on migration in the first week of May.
+May 2, 2016-The South Asian Association for Regional Cooperation (Saarc), whose member countries remain major sources of origin of migrant workers, is scheduled to develop a new Plan of Action on migration in the first week of May.

 While Saarc countries contemplate ways to solve the issues of migrant workers, stakeholders are worried its history of taking on traditional approach towards where migrant women are considered might curb the potential of the women of this reason to work abroad with dignity.